 I have another pantry staple recipe for you this week, using chickpeas: Chickpea Cookie Dough.
 If you missed my post last week, I posted a variety of Pantry Staple Recipes using popular pantry staple items.

 I’ve seen a lot of sweet chickpea recipes- anything from chickpea cookies to chickpea blondies.
-I decided to put my can of chickpeas to use and make a sweet dessert!
+I decided to put my can of chickpeas to use and make a sweet dessert.
 This chickpea cookie dough is made with 6 simple ingredients and is gluten free and vegan.
 The best part is it can be made in 5 minutes or less!Continue reading “Chickpea Cookie Dough”

-As I said on my last blog post, I am adding budget-friendly recipes to be blog coming out of my Food Stamps Experience Project for school.
+As I said in my recent post, My One Week Food Stamps Experience Project, I am adding budget-friendly recipes to my page.
 This is my first budget-friendly recipe that is for breakfast.
-This recipe can be made either hot or cold.
-It requires minimal kitchen gadgets to make!Continue reading “Banana Peanut Butter Oatmeal”
+You can find all of my budget-friendly recipes here.
+This Banana Peanut Butter Oatmeal recipe can be made either hot or cold.
+The best part is it requires minimal kitchen gadgets to make!Continue reading “Banana Peanut Butter Oatmeal”

-As I posted on my instagram , @wellbymel_, I experienced being on Food Stamps (SNAP) for 1 week for a project in my Community Nutrition class.
+As I posted on my instagram , I experienced being on Food Stamps (SNAP) for 1 week for a project in my Community Nutrition class.
 SNAP budget is $40 per week for a single person and limited to only non-prepared foods.
 For example, you are able to purchase raw chicken; however, rotisserie chicken is not allowed under the SNAP program.Continue reading “My One Week Food Stamps Experience”